harbour/core/harbour/contrib/hbtpathy/readme.txt

  * $Id$
  */

-Telepathy is the best serial communication library for Nantucket/CA Clipper.
+Telepathy is the best serial communication library for Nantucket/CA-Cl*pper.
 I ported a significant amount of the functionality contained in Telepathy in this Flagship port.